-Gross gaming revenue (GGR), also called game yield, is a key metric used by gambling and betting companies, refers to the difference between the amount of money players wager minus the amount that they win.
-It is important to note that gross gaming revenue is equivalent to “sales” and not “profit.”
+Gross gaming revenue (GGR), also called game yield, is a key metric used by gambling and betting companies.
+It reflects the difference between the amount of money players wager minus the amount that they win.
+It is important to note that gross gaming revenue is equivalent to “sales” or “revenue” – not “profit” or “earnings”.

 Formula for Gross Gaming Revenue

-The formula for gross gaming revenue is calculated as follows:
+The formula for calculating gross gaming revenue is the following:

-- Amount wagered refers to the amount of money collected from gambling and/or betting transactions; and
+- Amount wagered refers to the amount of money collected from gambling and/or betting transactions

-- Gross gaming revenue (GGR) is a key metric used by gambling and betting companies and refers to the difference between the amount wagered minus the amount won.
+- Gross gaming revenue (GGR) is a key metric used by gambling and betting companies.
+It represents the difference between the amount wagered minus the amount won.

 - GGR margin measures gross gaming revenue as a percentage of the amount wagered.